G-Nils/twelfe/README.md

 # twelfe
-A python script for parsing Linux ELF files.
+A python library for parsing Linux ELF files.
+It also comes with a simple script to print all headers: *read_twelfe.py*.

 ### Naming